All Lessons

 - Subject:

-This algebra and functions lesson focuses on writing equations.
+This writing conventions lesson focuses on identifying appositives.
 The lesson includes research-based strategies and strategic questions that prepare students for assessments.
-In this lesson, students read the written sentence and identify the variable and known amounts as well as the operation clue words.
-Then, they determine where the equal sign will be written, interpret the written description to write the equation, and read the equation aloud.
-In addition to the lesson, there are five pages of Independent Practice and review with questions modeled after current adaptive testing items.
-EE.2.A.
-E.E.2A E.E.2.A.
+In this lesson, students read the sentence, looking for noun phrases.
+Then, they identify if the noun is followed by an appositive, insert a comma to separate the appositive from the rest of the sentence and read it aloud.
+In addition to the lesson, there are four pages of Independent Practice and review with questions modeled after current adaptive testing items.

 - Grade: